 Host crawl capacity is vital for Google’s mobile-first indexing.
 Ensure that your site host has the capacity to handle as many mobile crawlers as desktop crawlers.
 This will help Googlebot to easily index your website and rank it appropriately.
 Deviation in this will result in indexing issues which will affect flow of web traffic to your mobile site.

 Loading speed of the website is also considered by Google during indexing.
 So, optimize your page so that the loading speed is as low as possible.
 Google values user experience and therefore will rank pages with good loading speeds higher.
 Lazy loading is prevalent in mobile sites where only part of the page loads and the rest appears only after a click of a button or any other form of navigation.
 This practice is followed primarily to improve loading speeds.
 As a best practice, lazy loading should be optimized so that it shows all the relevant primary content for better ranking and mobile-first indexing.

-We hope that the above tips will help you to have a better understanding on the best practices to be followed for mobile-first indexing and the pitfalls you need to avoid.
+We hope that the above tips will help you to have a better understanding of the best practices to be followed for Google’s mobile-first indexing and the pitfalls you need to avoid.
 Keep optimizing your website and you will reach new heights in your SEO journey.